davazp/lector/TUTORIAL.md

 have to add this argument to them as well, and to all the pile of functions on top of them.

-This explicitness is usually desirable, but you can imagine how for some information as configuration is problematic, as potentially every piece of the system could depend on the configuration, so you could end up with adding a config argument to every function in your application.
+This explicitness is usually desirable, but you can imagine how this could be problematic for configuration, as potentially every piece of the system could depend on the configuration, so you could end up with adding a config argument to every function in your application.

 ## Asynchronous readers